There were countless contests at the 1904 World's Fair. Here are a few images of a few of the prize winners.

 bench.
 The late owner of the Cincinnati Reds- Marge Schott purchased this, her foundation auctioned it off for 40,250 dollars on June 16, 2006.
 Over 5 million dollars in total sales of old art and items went to her charitable foundation.

-The above picture is of Ella and Herman Metz of St. Joseph, Missouri.
+The left picture is of Ella and Herman Metz of St. Joseph, Missouri.
 Though obviously not taken at the Fair, their display of horn furniture, which included a veneered horn table.
 Herman

 Metz is holding a horn cane, which features an inlaid dot pattern, a hallmark of his work.

 As a part of a display for the Enterprise Furniture and Carpet Company, Herman exhibited 8 pieces of furniture at the 1904 World’s Fair which included a dresser, three hatracks, a center table, a horn rocker, a standard horn chair, and a hall tree, all covered with horn veneer.